 In a nutshell, for each dataset we gathered as many schema versions (DDL files) as we could from their public source code repositories (cvs, svn, git).
 We have targeted only changes at the database part of the project as they were integrated in the trunk of the project.
 The files were collected during June 2013.
 For all of the projects, we focused on their release for MySQL (except ATLAS Trigger, available only for Oracle).
-The files were then processed by our tool, Hecate, that allows the accurate detection of (a) updates at the attribute-level, and specifically, attributes inserted, deleted, having an changed data type, or participation in a changed primary key, and, (b) changes at the table-level, with tables inserted and deleted, in a fully automated way.
-For lack of space, we refer the reader to [9] and its supporting web page.
+The files were then processed by our tool, Hecate, that allows the accurate detection of (a) changes at the attribute-level, and specifically, attributes inserted, deleted, having a changed data type, or participation in a changed primary key, and (b) changes at the table-level, with tables inserted and deleted, in a fully automated way.
+We refer the reader to [9] for a better discussion and kindly hint to the reader to also check the material on the web page of the paper.